aibrahim-art/kainji-jebba-water-quality-temporal-dynamics/README.md

 ## Data availability

-The water-quality, meteorological, and land-use datasets generated during this study are deposited in the Dryad Digital Repository. *[DOI to be inserted once available.]*
+The water-quality, meteorological, and land-use datasets generated during this study are deposited in the Dryad Digital Repository: https://doi.org/10.5061/dryad.8pk0p2p4h

 Scripts in this repository expect the corresponding data files (e.g., `water_quality_data.csv`, `Grouped_Dataset_Kainji_Jebba.xlsx`, `sampling_site.gpkg`, `buffers_5km.gpkg`) to be present locally and are not themselves bundled with the data — see the Dryad deposit above for the underlying dataset.